Saturday, May 7, 2011

 1998: Johnny Winter received a star on Hollywood's Rock Walk.

-1998: The Smashing Pumpkins filed a lawsuit against Westwood One, claiming the radio syndication company had breached an oral and implied agreement with they licensed an interview in 1991 with the band.
+1998: The Smashing Pumpkins filed a lawsuit against Westwood One, claiming the radio syndication company had breached an oral and implied agreement when they licensed an interview in 1991 with the band.

-2002: Mariah Carey signed a contract that gave Carey her own recording label.
+2002: Mariah Carey signed a multiyear recording contract that gave Carey joint ownership of her own recording label.

 2003: Elton John announced that he and lyricist Bernie Taupin would compose the score for the Broadway musical The Vampire Lestat.